 I’ve always wanted to keep a reflective journal about my teaching but in the hustle and bustle of a busy school day, that seemed to be the first thing to go from list of “to-do’s.”
 I’m hopeful that having a place to reflect right in my plan book will encourage me to take time to write down my thoughts and ideas each week.
 The 2017-2018 Intentional Educator Planner will be just the place!

 I’ve been a fan of Robert Burleigh‘s writing for the past few years.
 I was delighted to receive an advance review copy of Trapped!
-A Whale’s Rescue, his newest picture book that’s out later… Continue reading
+A Whale’s Rescue, his newest picture book … Continue Reading Q&A with Robert Burleigh + a Book Giveaway

 Revision needs to have a sense that a window of possibility is still open to allow another draft in.